openwisp/openwisp-docs/general/architecture.rst

 - `OpenWISP Utils <https://github.com/openwisp/openwisp-utils>`_: common
-  utilities and classes shared by all the OpenWISP python modules, it includes a lot of utilities for QA checks and automated testing which are heavily used in the continous integration builds of most if not all the OpenWISP github repositories.
+  utilities and classes shared by all the OpenWISP python modules, it includes a lot of utilities for QA checks and automated testing which are heavily used in the continuous integration builds of most if not all the OpenWISP github repositories.
 - `OpenWISP WiFi Login Pages
   <https://github.com/openwisp/openwisp-wifi-login-pages>`_: Configurable